Local Issues

 Turnpike Construction

-Like most of Norman, I am against any and all turnpike construction occurring in Norman, especially in the Lake Thunderbird area.
+Like everyone in Norman, I am against any and all turnpike construction.
 The destruction of homes and environment far outweigh any perceived benefit to the community or state.
 While the state may be trying to force construction on us, we as the city should explore every available option to delay, postpone, or cancel its construction.
-This includes working with our state representatives, local advocacy groups, as well as passing any resolution or ordinance in the City Council that may stop the OTA from displacing families, destroying homes, and polluting the environment.
+This includes working with our state representatives, local advocacy groups, as well as passing any resolution or ordinance in the City Council that may lead to stopping the OTA from displacing families, destroying homes, and polluting the environment.
+To see a video presentation of my thoughts on turnpikes, click here!

 Unhoused/Homelessness

 Like every growing community, Norman has a small number of unhoused/homeless individuals for a variety of reasons.
-A new, permanent shelter should be constructed, and once this facility is operating the 'temporary' shelter on Gray Street should close permanently.
-This will allow those in need to get the proper help they need regardless of the time of day and lead to new opportunities for the downtown area to develop.
+I believe that a 24/7 shelter should be opened in the Griffin Memorial Hospital area, and once this facility is operating the 'temporary' shelter on Gray Street should close.
+This will allow those in need to get the proper help they need regardless of the time of day and help them to a path to permanent housing.
+Treatment options are important, but we have to focus on housing needs to prevent the situation from growing.
+That being said, the issue of a homeless shelter is going to a vote of the people most likely in April in the form of a Bond Proposal so my stance on this doesn't matter much as Ward 6 will get to decide directly the future of this area.

 Flock Cameras